open-telemetry/oteps/text/entities/0256-entities-data-model.md

 ```

 Note that we used 3 different LIDs above to compose the GID.
 The
-attributes that are part of each LID are defined in Otel semantic
+attributes that are part of each LID are defined in OTel semantic
 conventions.

 In this example we assume this to be a valid GID because Pod is the root